houseofstake/house-of-stake-contracts/API.md

 ///
 /// Requires 1 yoctoNEAR attached
 ///
-/// Starts the unlocking process of the in the lockup contract.
+/// Starts the unlocking process of the locked NEAR in the lockup contract.
 /// You specify the amount of near to unlock, or if you don't specify it, all the locked NEAR
 /// will be unlocked.
 /// (works similarly to unstaking from a staking pool).